How to see and use triangles in photography composition

 Another carefully posed shot using a triangle in composition.
 This time with two people.
 Well, one and a brand new little newborn.

-These examples are portraits, but the same could be done with still life.
+Although these examples of arranging triangles in composition are portraits, the same could be done with still life.
 It’s just a matter of positioning whatever you’re photographing for good composition.

 3. Implying a triangle